dharanitharan24/sentiment-analysis-flask/README.md

-Below is a simplified and attractive version of the README for the **Sentiment-Analysis-ML-Flask-App**.
-It uses clear, professional, and engaging language, avoids technical Git commands, and focuses on accessibility while maintaining a formal tone.
-The structure is streamlined to highlight the project's purpose, features, and technologies without overwhelming the reader.

----

 # Sentiment Analysis ML Flask App

 Discover the **Sentiment Analysis ML Flask App**, a powerful web application that uses machine learning to uncover emotions in text!
 Built with **Scikit-learn** and **VADER Sentiment**, this app analyzes sentiments in social media posts, product reviews, and more, helping you understand opinions with ease.